EhsanTamandeh/PolyGenNet-/README.md

 ## Article Related to PolyGenNet-

 **Title**:
-Network-Mediated Relaxation of Selective Constraints on Genes Associated with Human Polygenic Phenotypes
+A Systematic Analysis of Epistatic Gene-Interaction Networks Underlying Human Polygenic Phenotypes

 **Authors**:
-Ehsan Tamandeh, Johannes Schumacher, Carlo Maj, Pouria Dasmeh
+Ehsan Tamandeh, Johannes Schumacher, Eugene Shakhnovich, Adrian Serohijos, Carlo Maj, Pouria Dasmeh

 ##
-This project is inspired by and associated with the research presented in the paper **Network-Mediated Relaxation of Selective Constraints on Genes Associated with Human Polygenic Phenotypes**.
+This project is inspired by and associated with the research presented in the paper **A Systematic Analysis of Epistatic Gene-Interaction Networks Underlying Human Polygenic Phenotypes**.

 The work explores the interplay between gene networks and complex human traits, revealing trait-specific patterns of genetic interaction.